-There are a plethora of ways that you can capture and share a lecture.
+There are a plethora of ways that you can capture and share a lecture or your screen.
 Which tool fits for you depends on your hardware, your goals, and your audience.
-I am going to cover some of the lecture capture tools available and supported by the Academic Technology team here at Endicott.
+I am going to cover some of the lecture capture and screen capture tools available and supported by the Academic Technology team here at Endicott.

 Camtasia – This software allows you to capture what is on your screen, then using powerful editing software, create rich movies.